Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/software-asset-management.md

 * Version
 * When Installed

-## Manage Vendors, Products, Versions
+## Manage Vendors, Products, and Versions
 For Software Assets it is possible to include the attributes for Vendor, Product and Version.
 In order to maintain an accurate set of data for each it is possible to define lists of the Vendors you work with, the Products they provide and any different Versions which are available for each product.

 Once the Lists are defined these will be presented when adding an Asset of the Software Class and where you have configured the Software Asset Type to use the Vendor, Product and or Version attributes.

-## Adding New Vendors, Products and Versions
+## Adding New Vendors, Products, and Versions
 From the Manage Asset Types menu option select the + option on the Software Class title bar.

 ### Configuration Options - Vendor